mobileink/s7/README.md

 This is branch 'main'; the original repo is on branch 'master'.

-The original README and source code is on this branch in [src](src).
+The original README and source code is on this branch in [s7/](s7).